Tipoca/scaml/README.md

 ### Recursion

+Michelson has no recursion opcode.
+Therefore neither for SCaml: no `let rec` construct.

-No `let rec` construct.
-Map/iter/folding over lists, sets, maps and big maps are supported.  `Loop.left` is also available to uses `LOOP` Michelson opcode.
+Map/iter/folding over lists, sets, maps and big maps are supported.
+`Loop.left` is also available to uses `LOOP` Michelson opcode.

 ### Polymorphism

 Michelson is monomorphic language.
 So is SCaml.

+If you need polymorphism, copy the definition and instantiate for each type.

 You may have to add type constraints to your SCaml programs when expressions have too general types.

 ### Separate compilation